 The Billy Mitchell Group has appeared at many international festivals including the Monterey Jazz Festival, Playboy Jazz Festival, Heineken World Music Festival, International Jazz Festival, Pori Jazz Festival, Sedona Jazz on the Rocks, and local appearances that include, Central Avenue Jazz, Jazz at LACMA, Sunset jazz at Newport, Levitt Pavilion Music Series and countless club appearances.

-Mitchell has performed at many international music festivals, and countless club appearances.
 His solo career has included appearances in film, most notably Clint Eastwood’s “Bird.”
-His work as a clinician has centered on his book,“The Gigging Musician” (Backbeat Books) based on interviews and his articles as a writer for Gig Magazine.
+In 1999 America West Airlines awarded Mitchell the Jazz For The Next Generation Award for his continued work with young musicians.
+His book,“The Gigging Musician” (Backbeat Books) is based on interviews and his articles as a writer for Gig Magazine.